Insight alone hasn’t been enough.

 Hi, I’m Rebeca!

-There is another way to move forward.
-I want to help you:
+There is another way forward.

 • Feel safe, seen, and secure